None of the locals were hurt, the bad guys were caught, law enforcement was able to perform efficiently

-Now, it has been more than 16 years since members of “The Texas Seven,” a group of prisoners who escaped from the John B. Connally Unit near Kenedy, Texas, on Dec.
+Now, it has been nearly 20 years since members of “The Texas Seven,” a group of prisoners who escaped from the John B. Connally Unit near Kenedy, Texas, on Dec.
 13, 2000, and later killed Irving police officer Aubrey Hawkins on Dec.
 19, 2000, were arrested about a month later on a cold January Monday, right here in Woodland Park.

 Autopsy showed that Officer Hawkins had sustained 11 gunshots and had been run over by the escaped convicts as they fled the scene of robbery in Irving, Texas.
 Four of the convicts were arrested at the Western Convenience Store on U.S. Highway 24, in Woodland Park, Jan 21, 2001.
 One of the seven committed suicide in an RV park nearby, rather than be arrested.
 The remaining two others were apprehended at hotel on Garden of the Gods Road, two days later on Jan.
 23, 2001, in Colorado Springs.